Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Pipeline.md

 ### Accessing the Automate Tool

 1. **From Home Page**
-   - Click "Automate" in Advanced Tools section
+   - Click "Automate" in the Advanced Tools section
    - Or search for "automate" or "pipeline"

-2. **Open Configuration Builder**
+2. **Open the Automation Builder**
-   - Click "Configure Pipeline" button
+   - Click "Create New Automation"
-   - Pipeline builder interface opens
+   - The automation builder opens

 ---